MPAL’s Steinway Duo-Art Reproducing Piano

 Piano and Rolls Use Policy

-The piano and rolls are available by appointment only and are open to individuals, groups, and classes.
-Use is mediated by MPAL librarians/staff.
-Please request an appointment via email.
+Use of the piano and rolls is mediated by MPAL personnel.
+Interested individuals, groups, or classes should request an appointment via email.
 For extensive use of the collection/piano beyond a one-time visit, it is best to schedule with us at least a month in advance.
-At this time the piano rolls do not circulate outside of the library.
+The piano rolls do not currently circulate outside of the library.

 Upcoming Events